I’ve just been on a high this week after working through my personal, year-end retreat.

 It’s like wrapping up the year with everything that you need, putting everything in order so that you can hit the ground running.

-Before the year ends, find some time.
+Before the year ends, I encourage you to find your own time.
+Here is my process:

 Pre-Retreat Work